 An opposing coach once famously said the barrel-arched building looked like "a Campbell's Soup can cut in half."

-10. Miami University (Ohio): Yager Stadium
+10. University of Miami (Ohio): Yager Stadium

 The Redhawks haven't had a winning season since 2010, which may be one reason for the team's poor attendance.
 Their field may be another.